 Day 9: Debring – Tanglang La – Upshi

-At the very beginning 2 fiercely mountain dog started chasing us.
-Generally, they are amazing but these two were after our life.
+At the very beginning, two fiercely mountain dog started chasing us.
+Generally, they are amazing, but these two were after our life.
 We kept shouting and rode as fast as we can till the left us in peace :).
 The first 12 km was easy.
-We were at a good pace, bikers kept cheering us up and we kept getting amused with fresh snows around.
-But next 8 km to the top was full of struggle.
+We were at a good pace, bikers kept cheering us up, and we kept getting amused with fresh snows around.
+But the next 8 km to the top was full of struggle.

-First, it started raining, then hail storm which was followed by snowfall and freezing cold weather.
-The rode wasn’t wide enough and had no shades we can stand or rest under.
-The only option was to continue riding ahead in our wet clothes, in hails which were hitting us hard and in moments when our fingers were swollen because of cold and we could not even bend them.
+First, it started raining, then hail storm which was followed by snowfall and cold weather.
+The road wasn’t wide enough and had no shades where we can stand or rest under them.
+The only option was to continue riding ahead in our wet clothes, in hails which were hitting us hard and in moments when our fingers swell because of cold, and we could not even bend them.

 It was not the end of struggle when I ran out of water 3 km before the top.
-I literally shouted and cried on the middle of the road.
-Thanks to that happy soul who stopped by to give me some water, I calmed down and I started riding again.
+I shouted and cried in the middle of the road.
+Thanks to that happy soul who stopped by to give me some water, I calmed down, and I started riding again.

-20 mins later I was on top of Tanglang La Pass and it felt incredible.
+20 mins later I was on top of Tanglang La Pass, and it felt incredible.
 I felt like I am on top of the world.
 It was an emotional moment for being able to climb all the high passes in this route.
-We stayed here for a bit, drank some tea, celebrated our moments, captured some in camera, kept smiling endlessly, patted our own back and felt immensely proud of our self for everything we did in last 9 days.
+We stayed here for a bit, drank some tea, celebrated our moments, captured some in-camera, kept smiling endlessly, patted our own back and felt immensely proud of ourselves for everything we did in the last nine days.

-After spending 20 mins on Tanglang La top and taking in our emotions we started again, for a long descend of 60 km to Upshi.
-We were all set to enter the land of Stupas, Monasteries and Happy People.
+After spending 20 mins on Tanglang La top and taking in our emotions, we started again, for a long descend of 60 km to Upshi.
+We were all set to enter the land of Stupas, Monasteries, and Happy People.
 The moment we entered the Ladakh region, we saw a distinct change in life and landscape.
-Village life and vegetation was back, more people were visible and fascinating rock formation all both the sides made the ride amazing for us.
+Village life and vegetation were back; more people were visible and fascinating rock formation all both sides made the ride amazing for us.

 Day 9 – Important Tips

-- It isn’t really difficult in terms of a climb but the harsh weather is all that matters.
+- It isn’t tough in terms of a climb, but the harsh weather is all that matters.
 It plays with your mind constantly and will be thinking of giving up at several intervals.
-But constant cadence, believing in all you did in last 8 days and some warm chai will keep you moving.
+But constant cadence, believing in all you did in the last eight days and some warm chai will keep you moving.

 - There is a Dhaba at the Tanglang La Pass which serves some basic food, instant noodle, and chai.

-- On your ride downhill, keep control on your speed as there is plenty of hairpin bends.
+- On your ride downhill, keep control of your speed as there is plenty of hairpin bends.

 - Upshi is a big village with plenty of homestays, food, restaurant, bars and more.

-Reaching on top of Taglang La is the most important feature of you Manali to Leh cycling trip.
+Reaching on top of Taglang La is the most important feature of your Manali to Leh cycling trip.
 You will feel like you have completed the journey.

 Day 10: Upshi to Leh

-Distance 49 kms with mostly flat rise and descent.
+Distance 49 km with the mostly flat rise and descent.

-It was the last day of our ride and we will finally be in Leh by end of this day.
-The ride started with yet another flat Tire and while mending it even the tube burst.
+It was the last day of our ride, and we will finally be in Leh by the end of this day.
+The ride started with yet another flat tire, and while mending it, even the tube burst.
 But thankfully we had enough spare tube to take us through.

 It was a ride full of excitement.
-For being in the place I have always dreamt of coming to.
+For being in the place I have always dreamt of coming to, it was magical.
 For making it all this way on my bicycle.
-For doing something that seemed impossible every instance.
+For doing something that seemed impossible, every instance.
 For living through some of the most challenging moments of my life.
-And for million more things which are even difficult to put in words.
+And for millions of more things which are even difficult to put in words.

 Day 10 – Important Tips

-- The climb in last 4-5 kms of Leh is killer.
+- The climb in the last 4-5 km of Leh is a killer.
 Especially because it will be noon by now and sun at its peak.